-- (1) The owner or operator of an emission unit shall retain all records and reports produced pursuant to this section for five years.
+- (1) The owner or operator of an emission unit subject to this section shall retain all records and reports produced pursuant to this section for five years.
 Such records and reports shall be available for inspection at reasonable hours by the commissioner or the Administrator.
-Such records and reports shall be retained at the premises, unless the commissioner approves in writing the use of another location in Connecticut. - (2) The owner or operator of an emission unit shall make and keep the following records on and after May 1, 2018: - (A) For an emergency engine not subject to 40 CFR 63 Subpart ZZZZ, records of total monthly operating hours of such engine, identifying the dates and operating hours of non-emergency use and the reason for non-emergency operation.
-For an emergency engine subject to 40 CFR 63 Subpart ZZZZ, records shall be those required by 40 CFR 63.6655; - (B) The date and work performed for repairs, replacement of parts and other maintenance; - (C) Records of the dates and times of all emission testing required by this section, the persons performing the measurements, the testing methods used, the operating conditions at the time of testing, and the results of such testing; - (D) For an emission unit that has or is required to have a CEM system for NOx: - (i) Records of all performance evaluations, calibration checks and adjustments on such monitor, - (ii) A record of maintenance performed, - (iii) All data necessary to complete the quarterly reports required under subsection (k)(3) of this section, and - (iv) Charts, electronically stored data, and printed records produced by such CEM system; - (E) For each tune-up, for each emission unit, conducted pursuant to subsection (i) of this section: - (i) The date on which the emission unit is tuned-up; the name, title and affiliation of the person performing the tune-up, and a description of work performed, and - (ii) The procedures used to inspect and perform adjustments; - (F) Copies of all documents submitted to the commissioner pursuant to this section; and - (G) Any other records or reports required by an order or permit issued by the commissioner pursuant to this section.
+Such records and reports shall be retained at the premises where the emission unit is located, unless the commissioner approves in writing the use of another location in Connecticut. - (2) The owner or operator of an emission unit subject to this section shall make and keep the following records on and after May 1, 2018: - (A) For an emergency engine not subject to 40 CFR 63 Subpart ZZZZ, records of total monthly operating hours of such engine, identifying the dates and operating hours of non-emergency use and the reason for non-emergency operation.
+For an emergency engine subject to 40 CFR 63 Subpart ZZZZ, records shall be those required by 40 CFR 63.6655; - (B) The date and work performed for repairs, replacement of parts and other maintenance; - (C) Records of the dates and times of all emission testing required by this section, the persons performing the measurements, the testing methods used, the operating conditions at the time of testing, and the results of such testing; - (D) For an emission unit that has or is required to have a CEM system for NOx: - (i) Records of all performance evaluations, calibration checks and adjustments on such monitor, - (ii) A record of maintenance performed, - (iii) All data necessary to complete the quarterly reports required under subsection (k)(3) of this section, and - (iv) Charts, electronically stored data, and printed records produced by such CEM system as needed to demonstrate compliance with the requirements of this section; - (E) For each tune-up, for each emission unit, conducted pursuant to subsection (i) of this section: - (i) The date on which the emission unit is tuned-up; the name, title and affiliation of the person performing the tune-up, and a description of work performed, and - (ii) The procedures used to inspect and perform adjustments; - (F) Copies of all documents submitted to the commissioner pursuant to this section; and - (G) Any other records or reports required by an order or permit issued by the commissioner pursuant to this section.